Possession of Drug Paraphernalia Lawyers in Miami

 - Duct tape

-What are Some Possible Defenses of Drug Paraphernalia Charges in Florida?
+What Are Some Possible Defenses to Drug Paraphernalia Charges in Florida?

 - Statements by an owner or by anyone in control of the object concerning its use;